blcaswell/NCDI/README.md

 The sample code completes four steps to construct NCDI from FNDDS-coded 24-hour recall data as described by Gersten et al. (2025).

 ## Step 1: Create Nutrient Trait Matrix
-Create a nutrient trait matrix, similar to a food composition table, in which each row is a food item or ingredient, and each column contains a value for its nutrient content\
+Create a nutrient trait matrix, similar to a food composition table, in which each row is a food item or ingredient, and each column contains a value for its nutrient content.
-	    1a.
-Disaggregate mixed food items to their ingredients using the SR recipes data\
+1. Disaggregate mixed food items to their ingredients using the SR recipes data
-	    1b.
-Remove ingredients without nutrient values\
+2. Remove ingredients without nutrient values
-	    1c.
-Repeat for all versions of FNDDS used and append disaggregated datasets\
+3. Repeat for all versions of FNDDS used and append disaggregated datasets
-	    1d.
-Mean-standardize all values by nutrient\
+4. Mean-standardize all values by nutrient

 ## Step 2: Calculate Distance Matrix
 Calculate Euclidean distances for all pairs of food items or ingredients in the nutrient trait matrix.
 The Euclidean distance ($D$) between foods $i$ and $j$ is calculated as: